eksourn/bookstore-1/README.md

 This is the Bookstore php & mysql website for Database 2 Class.
 Below are the list of folders in the bookstore directory and description for them.

+## How to start
+Downlad XAMPP
+Enable Apache and MySQL modules
 The parent folder is bookstore, and once the xampp server is started, please go to

 http://localhost/bookstore/